Premiership of Doug Ford: Education

 In early July 2018, then Education Minister, Lisa Thompson, told Queen's Park reporters that starting in September 2018, Ontario schools would no longer be using the sex education curriculum in use since 2015, but would be reverting to the previous curriculum.
 One of the election campaign promises by the Ford government was to "scrap" the 2015 sex education curriculum.
 Premier Ford's government said that "it did not order the cancellation."
 By August 2019, the Ministry of Education, following "widespread consultations" made "only minor tweaks".
 The "health lesson plan being brought to schools in the fall" of 2019 "is similar to the one Ford crusaded against."

 On October 11, 2019 Minister Lecce reached a deal with CUPE school support workers, which has to be ratified by CUPE members and averted a pending strike.
 Premier Ford had said that he would cap "all public sector wage settlements at one per cent per year".
 The three-year agreement with CUPE was for a "one per cent wage increase annually for the duration of deal."
 A clause in the agreement clause in the agreement says that if "higher increases are negotiated by other education unions", their union will be able to increase to more than one percent.
 CUPE also had $58.3 million restored for the "hiring of educational assistants" with an additional $20 million for hiring "more custodians and clerical workers."
 As well, CUPE's sick leave provisions remained untouched.

 In August 2018, in response to "incidents on campuses across North America where speakers faced protests", then Minister Fullerton announced that all "publicly-assisted" colleges and universities were required to "develop and publicly post its own free speech policy by January 1, 2019".
 The policy must meet a "minimum standard specified by the government."
 These standards must include the Chicago principles.
 Higher Education Quality Council of Ontario (HEQCO) has the authority to gather the mandatory self-reporting by colleges and universities and to monitor colleges and institutions on compliance.
 An article in The Hamilton Spectator cited examples of protests against controversial speakers in Ontario, such as Jordan Peterson, a University of Toronto professor and Lindsay Shepherd, who was disciplined after showing a Peterson video to her students at Wilfrid Laurier University.
 Fullerton said that free speech had become a campaign issue.
 She said the government was "constantly" hearing from students and faculty "that free speech was being stifled on Ontario campuses."

+Following Paul Calandra's appointment as minister of education in 2025, he began appointing supervisors to take over several of Ontario's school boards.
+The government's Bill 33 would give the education ministry more power over school boards.